 Bajo Cafe is a cute open air cafe located at Mercado 30, which is an open complex of restaurants in a neighborhood in the middle of Playa del Carmen known as Colonia Hollywood.
 It’s a super chill place and you’ll definitely feel the Playa laid back vibes.
 It’s important to note that there is NOT air conditioning at Bajo Cafe but they do have plenty of large fans to keep you cool.

-Ah Cacao is a popular coffee shop in Playa del Carmen known for their coffee and chocolate.
+Ah Cacao is a popular cafe that is known for its chocolate and for having some of the best coffee Playa del Carmen has to offer.
 There are 4 locations in downtown Playa del Carmen along 5th Avenue.
 I would definitely recommend the location on 5th Avenue and 38th Street as it is the most spacious and offers 2 levels of seating.
 The wifi can be spotty sometimes but it’s usually just because it requires you to reconnect to the network after so many minutes.